 Students who have benefitted from the Erasmus mobility activities (either study mobility or traineeship mobility) may participate in Erasmus+ program multiple times as long as the total mobility period does not exceed 12 months.

-Placed applicants will be officially nominated by OzU International Office to the host institutions.
-Only then, students will apply directly to the host institution as an exchange student.
+Placed applicants who submit their commitment form on time will be officially nominated by OzU International Office to the host institutions.
+Only then, students will apply directly to the host institution to be an exchange student.
 Applicants are responsible for following deadlines, housing reservations, health insurance and so forth.
 Final admission is at the discretion of the partner institution and is never guaranteed.
 Upon receiving the acceptance letter from the host institution, students must apply for a student visa.
 OzU International Office will provide eligible students an official visa support letter.
 The visa application process is solely the responsibility of the students.
 Please be aware that there might be a separate residence permit application for the host country.

 Erasmus exchange students should use the Learning Agreement "during the mobility" page and bring back the Learning Agreement together with the Certificate of Attendance at the end of the exchange semester.
-Students must submit their Participant's Report online along with the other necessary forms in order to be considered for the remaining 30% of the mobility grant.
+Students must submit their EU Participant's Report online along with the other necessary forms in order to be considered for the remaining 20% of the mobility grant and to complete their exchange term.
 Based on students' attendance certificates and passport information, the actual dates of the study mobility will be recalculated by the EU Mobility Tool.

 Transfer of credits earned during exchange towards the Özyeğin University graduation requirements can only be completed after the official transcript from the host institution has been received and respective decision has been taken by the Faculty/School/Institute Board.
 Failing to submit required documents on time may adversely affect and create delays in various procedures.

 Erasmus mobility grant allocations are announced by the Turkish National Agency late summer each year.
-Once the allocations are announced, the OzU International Office makes an announcement to all students regarding the recipients of the mobility grants.
-These grants are limited, thus they cannot be guaranteed to every student who has been placed for an exchange semester.
-The recipients of the mobility grants are determined only by the students' rankings in each faculty.
-The ranking is determined by the Erasmus score, which is calculated as follows: 50% CGPA + 50% ELE.
+Once the allocations are announced, the OzU International Office makes an announcement to all placed students regarding the recipients of the mobility grants.
+These grants are limited, thus they cannot be guaranteed to every student who has been placed as an exchange student.
+The granted student are determined onlyby the students' rankings in each faculty.
+The ranking is determined by the Erasmus score.
 If a student receives a grant, the monthly amount given depends on the host country, and the student can be funded for four months at most.
 It is important to note that the mobility grants are meant to support students partially and will not cover all expenses.
 Students will need additional funding from alternative sources even if they become eligible to receive a grant.

-Students who qualify for mobility grants have to sign an agreement and agree to undertake the responsibilities that are mentioned in the agreement.
+Students who qualify for mobility grants have to sign a grant agreement and agree to undertake the responsibilities that are mentioned in the agreement.
 Mobility grants are calculated before the mobility based on predictive study period dates.
 After the mobility, the grants will be recalculated by taking into consideration the actual study period, in accordance with entry/exit stamps in the passport and the certificate of attendance issued by the host institution.
-If the student does not fulfill the minimum academic criteria and submit the necessary documents on time; he/she may not receive the remaining grant or may be asked to pay back a portion of the allocated grant.
-70% of the mobility grant will be paid to eligible students in the beginning of the exchange semester.
-Students who fulfill all the requirements (relevant documentation, academic success etc.) will be considered for the remaining 30% of the mobility grant.
+If the student does not fulfill the minimum academic criteria and submit the mandatory documents on time; the student may not receive the remaining grant or may be asked to pay back a portion of the allocated grant.
+80% of the mobility grant will be paid to eligible students at the beginning of the exchange semester.
+Students who fulfill all the requirements (relevant documentation, academic success etc.) will be considered for the remaining 20% of the mobility grant.

-Please refer to the table below which shows the regional mobility grant distribution for the academic year 2019-2020.
+You may find the table below which shows the regional mobility grant distribution which will be applied from the academic year 2021-22.
 The allocation varies from year to year and is dependent on the European Commission and Turkish National Agency's budget proposal.

 Group of countries